 5 Tips For Affordable Modern French Country Design

-- As always, start with grounding your room by placing a rug whenever possible.
-Keep the rug in pale tones and look for either an Aubusson (here’s a pretty one – AUBUSSON ) or one of the new modern distressed area rugs.
+• As always, start with grounding your room by placing a rug whenever possible.
+Keep the rug in pale tones and look for either an Aubusson, Oushak or one of the new modern distressed area rugs.

-- Larger pieces of furniture will be the mainstay of your room for a long time to come!
+• Larger pieces of furniture will be the mainstay of your room for a long time to come!
 I never recommend going the cheap route when it comes to sofas, beds and chairs.
 You generally get what you pay for with longevity and comfort, so these pieces are what you should budget for.
 Start with the sofa or bed and go from there.
-Perhaps create a mood board if you can, as I’ve shown below.
+Perhaps create a mood board if you can, and I’ve shown how to make your own in THIS POST.
 Consider hiring an online interior decorator that can save you in the long run.

 This is not appropriate in a hot country like Israel., It is too clean